jump-dev/MathOptInterface.jl/docs/src/apireference.md

 * `ATTACHED_OPTIMIZER`, if the attached optimizer is synchronized with the cached model defined in `CachingOptimizer`.

-Note that there exists methods to modify the attached optimizer:
+The following methods modify the state of the attached optimizer:
 * [`Utilities.attach_optimizer`](@ref) attachs a new `optimizer`
   to a `cached_optimizer` with state `EMPTY_OPTIMIZER`.
   The state of `cached_optimizer` is set to `ATTACHED_OPTIMIZER` after the call.